9 Main Street, Madison, NJ 07940 | 973-377-2982

 Spotlight on METC’s Viewable Storage Facility and its impact on the museum and its collection

-This exhibit offers a behind-the-scenes look at METC’s Viewable Storage Facility project, its importance to our collections, the unique history of the building, and the treasures uncovered during renovations.
+This exhibit gave a behind-the-scenes look at METC’s Viewable Storage Facility project, its importance to our collections, the unique history of the building, and the treasures uncovered during renovations

 This outdoor installation on the grounds of METC consisted of multi-dimensional modular sculptures in the pattern of beehives.
 A visual and tactile exhibit, The Bee Project encompassed art, education, and science, drawing attention to the long history of local beekeeping, and the human-caused threats to honeybee colonies and wild bees worldwide.
 These vibrant, colorful honeycombs functioned as a base for a multitude of hand-crafted bees created by visitors, students, artists, and educators using reclaimed and recycled objects.